-The Coronavirus (COVID-19) pandemic has greatly interfered with all sectors of the economy worldwide and the US is among the countries that have been severely affected.
-The most significant mode of transmission of the coronavirus is being in contact with a victim and the World Health Organization (WHO) has recommended ‘social distancing’ as one of the key measures to control the spread of the virus.
-In a bid to achieve this, the US Government has limited the normal movements within and outside the country, which drastically affected travel and freedom of movement from one place to another.
-As a result, the operations of moving companies During The Coronavirus Outbreak have been affected significantly.
+The Coronavirus (COVID-19) pandemic has dramatically interfered with all sectors of the economy worldwide.
+And the US is among the countries with the most affected people.
+The most significant transmission mode of coronavirus transmission is in contact with a victim.
+The World Health Organization (WHO) has recommended ‘social distancing’ as one of the key measures to control the spread of the virus.
+To achieve this, the US Government has limited the regular movements within and outside the country.
+It drastically affects travel and freedom of movement from one place to another.
+The Coronavirus Outbreak has significantly affected the operations of moving companies.

-The public transport sector is essential for the daily mobility of people within cities.
-As the situation escalates each day, the need for stopping public means of moving around has grown over time and as at now; it has been grounded in severely affected states.
+The public transport sector is essential for people’s daily mobility within cities.
+As the situation escalates daily, the need for stopping public means of moving around has grown over time.
+And as of now, it has been grounded in severely affected states.

 Are moving companies still operating?

-Even in the middle of the coronavirus pandemic, life has to continue but with a raft of measures to ensure that, the safety of both the moving crew and clients is not compromised.
-In response to the question of whether moving companies are still operational; up to now.
+Even during the coronavirus pandemic, life has to continue but with a raft of measures to ensure that the moving crew’s and clients’ safety is not in a compromised state.
+In response to the question of whether moving companies are still operational, up to now.
 YES.
 They are operating.
-Any closures are informed by an operator’s decision and whatsoever does not represent the sector’s position.
-Therefore, anyone who has an upcoming or scheduled movement should expect to be served but that is subject to the developments in the measures to manage the spread of the coronavirus.
-By now, it is not certain whether there will be a total shutdown grounding all operations in the near future.
-Therefore, clients are advised to call to check whether their favorite moving company is operational before making commitments.
+An operator’s decision informs any closures.
+And do not represent the sector’s position.
+Therefore, anyone with an upcoming or scheduled movement should expect to get the service.
+But that is subject to the developments in the measures to manage the spread of the coronavirus.
+By now, it is uncertain whether there will be a total shutdown grounding all operations soon.
+Therefore, clients should call to check whether their favorite moving company is operational before making commitments.

-While acknowledging the inherent risk involved in relocating during the coronavirus (COVID-19) epidemic, it is important to note that it is still safe to relocate during this time, however with strict adherence to the recommended guidelines by the WHO, CDC and the US department of health.
+While acknowledging the inherent risk involved in relocating during the coronavirus (COVID-19) epidemic, it is essential to note that it is still safe to relocate, however, with strict adherence to the WHO, CDC, and the US Department of Health’s recommended guidelines.

-In its guidelines for movement during the coronavirus outbreak, the American Moving and Storage Association (AMSA) has advised vulnerable groups (those over 60 years or those with pre-existing health conditions) to postpone their relocation to future dates after the rapid spread of the coronavirus has been managed.
+In its guidelines for movement during the coronavirus outbreak, the American Moving and Storage Association (AMSA) has advised vulnerable groups (those over 60 years or those with pre-existing health conditions) to postpone their relocation to future dates after the rapid spread of the successful management of the coronavirus.

 Steps Taken by Movers During the Coronavirus (COVID-19) Outbreak

-The key measures towards mitigating the spread of the coronavirus during relocation include:
+The critical measures for mitigating the spread of the coronavirus during relocation include:

 - Avoiding handshakes during interactions between the mover crews and customers.

 - Frequent handwashing using running water and soap for at least 20 minutes before entering and leaving the client’s premises.
-Use sanitizers during the relocation exercise are also encouraged.
+The moving companies encourage using sanitizers during the relocation.

-- Using virtual estimates rather than in-person estimates in determining the cost of the relocation service.
+- We are using virtual estimates rather than in-person estimates to determine the relocation service’s cost.

-- Practicing social distancing by maintaining at least 6 feet of space between individuals.
+- They practice social distancing by maintaining at least 6 feet of space between individuals.

-- Disinfecting all the surfaces of tracks and any equipment before and after the relocation exercise.
+- I disinfect all tracks’ surfaces and equipment before and after the relocation exercise.

-- Customers can use masks or face covers during the walk-through sessions as well as the rest of the interaction period as additional but not necessary protective measures against coronavirus infection.
+- Use Masks: Customers can use masks or face covers during the walk-through sessions.
+They can use masks for the rest of the interaction period as additional but not necessary protective measures against coronavirus infection.

-- In case there is a member of the family exhibiting corona symptoms such as high temperatures, coughing, running nose, difficulties in breathing, etc. If moving cannot wait, kindly notify the moving crew so that they can exercise maximum caution to avoid transmission of the virus.
+- In case a member of the family exhibits corona symptoms such as high temperatures, coughing, running nose, difficulties in breathing, etc. If moving cannot wait, kindly notify the moving crew so that they can exercise maximum caution to avoid transmission of the virus.

-- If a customer is intending to cancel moving services, they are advised to do it at the earliest opportunity to enable movers to revise their schedule and allocate that time for other activities.
+- If customers intend to cancel moving services, they should do it at the earliest opportunity to enable movers to revise their schedule.
+And allocate that time for other activities.

-- Any opportunity to avoid physical interaction should be exploited; in this regard, requirements such as paperwork signing have been waived during the entire period coronavirus outbreak.
+- Customers should exploit any opportunity to avoid physical interaction.
+In this regard, requirements such as paperwork signing have been waived during the coronavirus outbreak.
 The mover crew will provide alternative ways of transaction authentication.

-- Customers are discouraged from using recycled moving boxes.
-Studies have indicated that the coronavirus can live on cardboard surfaces for 24 hours and up to 72 hours on a plastic surface.
-Therefore, customers are required to desist from getting moving boxes from places that recycle time.
-However, they can use the boxes available in their homes or purchase them from the stores.
+- Customers should not be using recycled moving boxes.
+Studies have indicated that the coronavirus can live on cardboard surfaces for 24 to 72 hours on a plastic cover.
+Therefore, customers must cease moving boxes from places that recycle time.
+However, they can use the packages available in their homes or purchase them from stores.

-- After the initial walk-through, customers are advised to leave the premises and leave the mover crew to minimize the level of interaction during this period of coronavirus outbreak.
+- After the initial walk-through, customers are advised to leave the premises.
+And leave the mover crew to minimize the interaction level during this coronavirus outbreak.

-It is important to note that movers are categorized as low-risk in the coronavirus transmission, they do not serve a high number of customers in a single day and throughout the interaction period; it is possible to adhere to the high level of hygiene and social distancing as recommended by health practitioners to avoid transmission of the coronavirus.
+It is important to note that movers are in the low-risk category for coronavirus transmission.
+They do not serve many customers in a single day.
+Throughout the interaction period, it is possible to adhere to a high level of hygiene and social distancing as recommended by health practitioners to avoid transmission of the coronavirus.